AnicetNgrt/jiro-nn/README.md

 # Neural Networks in Rust

-Implementing Neural Networks in Rust from scratch + utils for data manipulation.
+Implementing GPU-bound Neural Networks in Rust from scratch + utils for data manipulation.

 This was made for the purpose of my own learning.
 It is obviously not a production-ready library by any means.